yalelibrary/linked-art-mapping/specs/md/concepts/places_with_geographic_coordinates.md

 Geographic coordinates should be recorded as points or polygons using the [WKT syntax](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry).
 MARC 034 subfields representing latitude and longitude are not always clean or consistent, so care should be taken when processing the data.
 Sometimes, the data will be in decimal form \(e.g., `085.000000`\) and sometimes in *hdddmmss* \(hemisphere-degrees-minutes-seconds\) form.

-1. Processing each `034` field separately and generate a separate top-level place resource for each.

-    Sometimes the latitude/longitude coordinates will be repeated in each pair of subfields.
+1. Sometimes the latitude/longitude coordinates will be repeated in each pair of subfields.
 First check to see whether the information is repeated or whether there are four different values.

     If `034d == 034e and 034f == 034g`, select the first nonempty occurrence of 034d and 034f.